 [END EXHIBIT]

 Walraven and colleagues (2009) provide a scoring for the Elixhauser categories.
 These scores were derived from predicting mortality of the patients after hospitalization.
 The authors suggest the rounded scores for each category (for some of these scores, see exhibit 5.1).
 The score is for any diagnosis that falls into the category.
-Thus, all types cancers (e.g., brain and skin) are scored the same.
+Thus, all types of cancers (e.g., brain and skin) are scored the same.
 All psychoses are scored the same, independent of their severity.
 Different categories add different points to the overall score.
-For example, metastatic cancer adds twelve points.
-Paralysis adds seven points.
-Obesity and depression remove four points, as they have negative scores.
+For example, metastatic cancer adds 12 points.
+Paralysis adds 7 points.
+Obesity and depression remove 4 points, as they have negative scores.
 Keep in mind that negative scores do not make clinical sense, as a disease almost never improves prognosis.
 These negative scores may make statistical sense.
 The negative scores typically reflect the impact of confounding among comorbidities (Alemi et al. 2016).
 Many diseases are not scored, or they are scored as 0.
-A score of 0 means that the disease is not one of the severe illnesses that typically increase risk of mortality.
-Among diseases that are not scored are many diseases that clinicians consider serious illness, such as diabetes or arthritis.
+A score of 0 means that the disease is not one of the severe illnesses that typically increase the risk of mortality.
+Among diseases that are not scored are many diseases that clinicians consider serious illnesses, such as diabetes or arthritis.
 These unusually lax scoring procedures were developed for ease of use before the availability of massive databases that allow the assessment of the contribution of each disease.

 Some investigators (e.g., Quan et al. 2005) have sidestepped differential point systems by scoring each diagnosis category as 1 point and adding the scores.
 The overall Quan score ranges from 31 to 0 and indicates the number of Elixhauser categories that are present.
 Diseases such as metastatic cancer and obesity are scored as if they have the same risk of mortality, which again does not make clinical sense but may be sufficient for some analyses.

 In contrast to other approaches, the MM index does not rely on broad disease categories.
 For example, it does not score the 32 categories in the Elixhauser index—instead, it measures each of the underlying diagnoses in these categories.
 In addition, it scores diseases not included in any categories.
 In essence, it measures each diagnosis in the patient’s medical history.
 In Elixhauser and other similar selective methods, diagnoses that fall into broad categories are scored as if they have the same risk.
 For example, consider the variation in mortality among the 28 diagnoses in the “secondary malignancies” category that are used in variants of the Elixhauser index.
-In a recent study of the prognosis of heart failure patients (Kheirbek, Alemi, and Fletcher 2015), patients who also had a secondary malignant neoplasm of brain and spinal cord had an odds ratio of mortality equal to 17.28.
+In a recent study of the prognosis of heart failure patients (Kheirbek, Alemi, and Fletcher 2015), patients who also had a secondary malignant neoplasm of the brain and spinal cord had an odds ratio of mortality equal to 17.28.
 In comparison, those who had another variant of a secondary malignancy (i.e., a secondary neuroendocrine tumor of distant lymph nodes) had an odds ratio of 2.43.
 The same category, secondary malignancies, includes diagnoses that have nearly a ninefold difference in mortality risks.
 Grouping all secondary malignancies into one category oversimplifies the situation.
 The MM index does not do so.
 Because it does not do so, it is designed to be more accurate.
 The key feature of the MM index is that it is built from thousands of diagnoses, without classifying these diagnoses into categories.

 [H1] The Theory Behind Multimorbidity Index